Solutions · Industry

 Education.

-Generative AI, scoped to the industry it lands in.
+Generative AI, scoped to the industry it ships into.

-Generative AI for curriculum drafting, accessibility tooling, and administrative automation — under explicit student-data residency.
+Generative AI for curriculum drafting, accessibility tooling, and administrative automation.
+Under explicit student-data residency.

 Industry context